Report ComparisonPrivate Companies vs. Police Services – The Differences in Police Screening Checks

 (there is a chart showing a comparison of reports and items below)

-There are several private companies that offer police background checks, often with a very quick turnaround.
-But what are you getting – and what is not being provided to you?
+There are several private companies that offer record checks, often with a very quick turnaround.
+What are you getting from these checks?
+What is not being provided to you?
 How thorough is a police check that is turned around within minutes?
 What kind of information was surveyed?
 What potentially relevant information was available but was not accessed?

 A third-party check will only reveal Criminal Code convictions for which fingerprints were taken.
 Some may also confirm the existence of charges before the courts that have not yet been resolved, and possibly the existence of conditions, restrictions or prohibitions imposed on the subject that are currently in effect.
 Some may even acknowledge the existence of a warrant of arrest for the subject if one exists.
 Any of this information, if present, might be acknowledged but not confirmed, as these companies do not contact individual police agencies to follow up, nor will police services provide this information to them for privacy reasons.
 When this occurs, they may advise the applicant to obtain this information themselves, directly from a police service.
 This can add considerable delay and expense for the applicant.

-Municipal police departments offer the same checks, but are also able to provide additional levels of screening with more comprehensive and relevant information to help you to properly assess your volunteer or employee applicant.
+Municipal police departments offer the same checks, but are also able to provide additional levels of screening with more comprehensive and relevant information to help you to properly assess the applicant.
 They will also make the effort to confirm certain information with other police services to ensure that disclosure is both accurate and appropriate.

 You should also be aware that there are criminal offences for which fingerprints were not taken.
 This information only resides in local police files, and is not captured in the national RCMP database.
 Your applicant may have been convicted of a criminal offence, but a third-party company would not have access to this information through the very limited searches they are able to perform.